gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

   1. Complete irregularity: All forms are different (e.g. 'good' -> 'better' -> 'best', 'bad' -> 'worse' -> 'worst')
   2. Partial irregularity: Using standard suffixes but with stem changes (e.g. 'far' -> 'further' -> 'furthest')

-- **edge cases (more/most)**: 'more' and 'most' may also be used standalone as the comparative and superlative irregular forms of 'many/much'.
+- **edge cases (more/most)**: 'more' and 'most' may also be used independently as the comparative and superlative irregular forms of 'many/much'.
 Be extra attentive and check if any other adjective directly follows them or if they are indeed used as standalone

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.```json
 {